 First off you need an application to monitor.
-Assuming you have access to one, you can try AppDynamics for free for 30 days by clicking here.
+Assuming you have access to one, you can try AppDynamics for free.
 If you want to understand more about the process used in most companies to purchase APM tools you can read about it by clicking here.

 Hopefully this introduction has provided you with a foundation for starting an APM journey.
 If there are more related topics that you want me to write about please let me know in the comments section below.